List of TYPO3 console commands

 Variable

-) for the admin user password.
+TYPO3_(optionDB_ PASSWORD --) can be used to provide a password for the database andpassword TYPO3_(optionSETUP_ ADMIN_ PASSWORD --) for the admin user password.
 Using this can be a security risk since the password may end up in shell history files.
 Prefer the interactive mode.
-Additionally, writing a command to shell history can be suppressed by prefixing the command with a space when usingadmin- user- password bash
+Additionally, writing a command to shell history can be suppressed by prefixing the command with a space when usingadmin- user- password bashorzsh.

 backend:lock